12 Reasons to Retire in Panama

 • Acceptance and Welcoming of Foreigners

 Panama is very friendly to foreigners who retire in Panama.
 They welcome you!
 The Panamanian people are the friendliest and most kind people in the world.
-You will will feel right at home the minute you arrive!
-We warned that your party calendar may fill up once you become friends with Panamanians.
+Most expats who live in Panama are very welcoming too.
+There are frequent events to help you meet people.
+You will feel right at home the minute you arrive!
+Be warned that your party calendar may fill up once you move to Panama!

 • Use of the American Dollar.

-If you’re moving from the United States, you will not have to learn a new currency system or have to deal with currency conversions.
-Panama uses the United States dollar which makes moving to Panama much easier.
-Panama does however have a coin called a “Balboa” that is equivalent to a dollar.
-Other than that, all the coins are either US coins or Panamanian coins that looks just like the equivalent US coin.
-A quarter, nickel and a penny may be a Panamanian coin, but it will looks very much like the coin you are used to.
-All of the bills used are the United States Dollars.
-With that being said, it is rare to find a large bill such as $100.00 in Panama.
-It is best to have smaller bills when going to a store or restaurant.
+If you’re moving from the United States, you will not have to learn a new currency system or deal with currency conversions.
+Panama uses the United States dollar, which makes moving to Panama much easier.
+However, Panama does have some Panamanian coins that are the same size as US coins.
+Other than that, all the coins are US or Panamanian coins that look just like their US equivalents.
+A quarter, nickel, and penny may be Panamanian coins, but they will look very much like what you are used to.
+All bills used are in United States Dollars.
+That said, it is rare to find a large bill such as $100.00 in Panama.
+Having smaller bills when going to a store or restaurant is best.
 Generally, you will be fine if you carry $20.00 or smaller bills when paying for anything in cash in Panama.
-Most places take credit cards, but you may find a smaller establishment that do not accept credit cards.
-For instance, some of the smaller family owned “Fondas” (Panamanian restaurants) will have a sign saying “Efectivo Solo” (cash only).
+Most places take Visa or Mastercard credit cards, but you may find a smaller establishment only accepts cash.
+For instance, some of the smaller family-owned “Fondas” (Panamanian restaurants) will have a sign saying “Efectivo Solo” (cash only).
 So it is wise to always carry some cash with you.

 • Use of English in Panama

 Several towns in Panama have a large expat community.
-In those towns, it is quite common that Panamanians will know some English or even be very fluent in English.
-If you just beginning to learn Spanish, many times a wait server or shop keeper will tell you to speak English when you are trying to speak to them in Spanish!
-With that being said, there are many areas in Panama where only Spanish is spoken so it is best to have a translate app like Google Translate on your phone.
+In those towns, it is quite common for Panamanians to know some English or even be very fluent in English.
+However, there are many areas in Panama where only Spanish is spoken, so it is best to have a translation app like Google Translate on your phone.
 You can start learning Spanish with a free app called DuoLingo.

 • The Ease and Proximity to North America (both speed and cost of the airfare)

-In choosing a different country to retire, it is important to be able to quickly go back to your home country if an emergency arise in your family.
-Or perhaps you will choose to become a “snowbird” by living part time in Panama and part time in your country.
-Panama is a wonderful part of the world to choose.
-Panama City International Airport is a 2 ½ hour flight away from Miami which is a major hub of North America.
-Many times, you can find special deals on flights that make going back and forth both affordable and fun!
-There are non-stop flights all over the world from Panama City.
+When choosing a different country to move to, it is important to be able to quickly return to your home country if need be.
+Panama City Tocumen International Airport is a 2 ½-hour flight from Miami, a major hub in North America.
+You can often find special deals on flights that make going back and forth both affordable and fun!
+There are nonstop flights from Panama City to destinations all over the world.

 • The Stability of the Government and the Economy

-You will not have to worry about the government of Panama being overthrown by a dangerous faction.
 For more than 30 years, Panama has had a very stable democratic government.
-In this day and time, that is very important!
-Also, Panama’s economy is one of the strongest in all of Latin America partly due to the Panama Canal, it’s strategic location and exports.
+Also, Panama’s economy is one of the strongest in Latin America, partly due to the Panama Canal and its strategic location.

 Some areas in Panama are much more affordable than others.
-So, it’s important to do research to determine which areas are a good fit for your budget.
-A 6-day Panama Relocation Tour will help you find the perfect place to live!
-If you prefer the beach, Pedasi and Las Tablas will be more affordable than Coronado as an example.
-Whether you choose to live in the mountains or the beach, it is best to do your homework in finding your perfect location.
+So, it’s important to research to determine which areas fit your budget well.
+An all-inclusive 7-night, 6-day Panama Relocation Tour will help you find the perfect place to live!
+If you prefer the beach, the beach communities between Chitre and Las Tablas will be more affordable than Coronado.
+If you prefer the highlands, Volcan is more affordable than Boquete.
+Whether you live in the mountains or the beach, Panama is the perfect place to live!
 We can help!
-With that being said, living in Panama will help you stretch your retirement income substantially.
-Rentals in Panama usually include furniture, utensils, bedding, cable, internet, a gardener, and in the mountain areas even electric.
-You can literally just bring your clothes and your toothbrush and you will have everything you need to retire in Panama!
-Monthly rental prices can be as low as $350.00 a month in some areas.
-Living on the beach, or in higher scale gated communities will run you roughly $1,000 to $1.500 a month.
-Your phone bill with unlimited data and minutes is $25.00 a month.
-A trip to the doctor (with a retiree discount) will be $15.00 a visit.
-Many of your major month to month expenses will be considerably less expensive in Panama than in any other part of North America.
+Living in Panama will help you stretch your retirement income substantially.
+Rentals in Panama usually include furniture, utensils, bedding, cable, internet, a gardener, and, in the mountain areas, even electricity.
+You can just bring your clothes and your toothbrush, and you will have everything you need to retire in Panama!
+Most of your major month-to-month expenses will be considerably lower in Panama than in any other part of North America.

 • Good and Affordable Medical Care

 Many of the medications you take require no prescription in Panama.
-Blood Pressure, Cholesterol and Asthma medications for example can be purchased by just requesting it from a local pharmacy.
 The cost is also a pleasant surprise.
-One expats blood pressure medication cost them $12.96 for a 45-count box, and their inhaler for asthma (generic of Albuterol) cost $5.16.
-Dental Cleaning for example will cost $50.00.
-Also, you don’t need a doctors note for blood tests in Panama.
+One expat’s blood pressure medication costs $12.96 for a 45-count box, and their asthma inhaler (generic albuterol) costs $5.16.
+Dental cleaning will cost about $50.00.
+Also, you don’t need a doctor’s note for blood tests in Panama.
 A complete panel of blood work will cost $45.00, and a cholesterol check will run you around $20.00.
 X-rays cost about $12 in Panama.
 You can get an EKG for about $45.00.
-All the equipment in Panama is top notch.
+All the equipment in Panama is top-notch.
 Panama has some of the best hospitals in the world.
-John Hopkins, the Mayo Clinic and the Cleveland Clinic affiliated hospitals are all in Panama City.
-You will definitely get first world care in Panama should any emergency arise.
+The Panama Clinic is the newest and most modern hospital in Panama City.
+See their video here.
+You will get first-world care at the private hospitals in Panama.

 Panama Tropical Paradise www.PanamaRelocationTours.com